valohai/docs/source/guides/private-s3-bucket.rst

 .. thumbnail:: store-settings-03.png
    :alt: Valohai project settings with default store highlighted

-Once set up, you can set the store as your project's default store in the `Settings > Basic Information` view.
+Once set up, you can set the store as your project's default store in the `Settings > General` view.
 This ensures outputs will be stored in your S3 bucket.